hkocher/PED_Analytics_UG/wiki/maintenance/manage_article.md

 In this example, the selected dataset has just expression data associated.
 We developed a script that is able to detect the presence of expression, CNA and mutations, for generating whole-genome CIRCOS plots, accordingly.
 > `python scripts/data_preparation/create_circos.py --dir data/16053509/GSE1542`
 ##### Update statistics
-When the procedure is completed, we need to update the number of samples and correlated data types into the web resource.
+I created a python script that aims at updating the statistics of PED analytics by generating an interactive plot.
+The script is named __calculate_statistics.py__ and is located in `scripts/data_preparation`.
+In order to generate the updated statistics, we need to run:

-> `python scripts/data_preparation/calculate_statistics.py --dir data --outdir src/stats`
+> python scripts/data_preparation/calculate_statistics.py --folder data/ --outdir src/stats/

 ### Manual procedure